 Purchased Deep Cleaning Solution:

-There are many choices when it comes to deep cleaners for your brushes that you can purchase.
-I prefer one by SeneGence and I use it every few weeks since I use a profession cleaner almost daily.
+There are many choices when it comes to deep cleaners that you can purchase.
+I prefer one by SeneGence and I use it every few weeks, since I use a profession cleaner almost daily.
 The deep conditioning helps to keep my brushes soft and in good health, both of which are crucial to keeping them lasting for many years to come.
 Here is a list I googled on other cleaners that you might want to try.

 Drying your brushes is crucial to their upkeep as well.
 If you dry them wrong you can damage them and even cause them to fall apart.
-When drying your brushes the key is keeping water out of the ferrule as it will weaken the glue that holds your brushes together and the bristles will actually begin to fall out. * Don’t turn your brushes uproght and let water drip into the handle * You can gently use a lint free towl to blot out access moisture, then reshape the bristles with your hand.
+When drying your brushes the key is keeping water out of the ferrule as it will weaken the glue that holds your brushes together and the bristles will actually begin to fall out.
+Don’t turn your brushes upright and let water drip into the handle.
+You can gently use a lint-free towl to blot out access moisture, then reshape the bristles with your hand.
 Now come the choices:

 - You can purchase a tool to dry them as there are many offered online and even in some stores.
 Here are a few I have seen on Amazon.
 Sephora has a kit that comes with a cleaner, a cleaning mat and the stand for around $45.
 I saw one on Target.com for $15 although I have no idea how well it works.
 I would need to purchase several of these tools.
 There are also combo washing and drying units, but have never tried one myself.
 Here is a video on one, so check it out.

-- Although this is a purchased item as well, it is not meant to be a brush drying tool , but it works great.
+- This next idea is not made to be a brush drying tool , but it works great.
 Maybe you even have one at home.
 It is a roll up or foldable drying rack for the kitchen sink.
 Follow the link provided to see what I am referring to.
 Usually ranges form around $10-25 and can be found many places.
 Do not get it confused with an expandable one.
 It needs to be the rollup or folding ones.
 Best news is you can store it away.
-Again you do lose your sink though.
+WARNING: You do lose your sink though while everything is drying.

-- Be prepared for this drying process to take some time.
-Depending on the method and the weather or temperature where they rae drying, this could take up to overnight.
-So, If you have brushes to spare and it is cold weather, you may want to break up your routine and wash half one day and the other half the next.
-That way you are assured to have some to use the next day.
+Drying times will vary and may take several hours.
+Depending on the method and the temperature where they are drying, this could take up to several hours.
+If you have brushes to spare and it is cold weather, you may want to break up your routine and wash half one day and the other half the next.